-Postcode Tel ephone Number (in case we need to contact you)
+Telephone Number (in case we need to contact you)

 All information given will be treated as strictly confidential.
-The hotel will only receive the name(s) by which you wish to be known and a room allocation.

-Please make cheques or Postal Orders payable to 'Harmony Weekend' (please only send the deposit at this stage).
-Please send the deposit with this form and a stamped, self addressed envelope (for Confirmation of booking) to:
+The hotel will only receive the only send the deposit at this stage).
+Please send the deposit with this form and a